-4 Books on Menopause You'll Actually Read
+4 Books On Menopause You'll Actually Read

 September 3, 2019

-Help is at hand.
+If you don't know where to start on your menopause-reading journey, help is at hand.
 By sneak-peeking at a few of our favorites, allow us to help you whittle all those choices down to a nice, tidy little nightstand stack.

 1. The closest thing we've got to a bible: